 There are many, many ways to “test” the reality of God.
 Volumes have been written about them.
 Many of these ways use logic and science in their formulas, but some don’t.
 One of the “formulas” for testing the reality of God is personal experience.

-This particular measure is nowhere near as certain or reliable as logic and science, and other ways of testing God’s existence.
+This particular measure is nowhere near as certain or reliable as logic and science.
 Experience also is fraught with dangers like self-deception and rational error if we rely on it too much or to the exclusion of more rational bases for testing truth.
 Experience, by definition, is subjective, and truth is not subjective, in spite of modern protests to the contrary.
 But that doesn’t mean that personal experience is of no value at all.

-Christians place a high level of significance on the test of experience, not necessarily because it proves that God exists, but without a personal experience, one has to question whether one is a Christian.
-We colloquially call a summary of such an experience a testimony.
+Christians emphasize experience, not necessarily because it proves that God exists, but as a “test” for whether one is a really Christian – whether one has had an “encounter with God”.
+We colloquially call a summary of such an experience a “testimony”.

 It’s possible, of course, for people to make up an experience in order to fit in and be accepted in Christian circles, assuming that fitting into Christian circles is what one wants to do.
 This wouldn’t be a personal experience, though; it would be a sham.